Constans: Religion

 Constans issued an edict banning superstition and pagan sacrifices in 341, his justification being that he was following the precedent set by his father.
 Only a short while later though, he tried to moderate his stance by legislating against the destruction of temple buildings.

 Constans' support of Nicene orthodoxy and the bishop Athanasius of Alexandria brought him into conflict with his brother Constantius.
 Although the two emperors called the Council of Serdica in 343 to settle the conflict, it was a complete failure, and by 345 Constans was outright threatening civil war against his brother.
 Eventually, Constantius agreed to allow Athanasius to return to his position, as the bishop's replacement had recently died.
 Constans also used the military to suppress Donatism in Africa, where the church was split between Donatists and Catholics.

 Alleged homosexuality

-Unlike Constantius, Constans was targeted with gossip over his personal life.
-Numerous sources suspected him of homosexuality, presumably based on the fact that he never married.
-Aurelius Victor charged Constans with "rabid" pederasty towards young barbarian hostages, though Hunt remarked that "the allegation that he kept a coterie of captive barbarians to gratify his homosexual tastes sounds more like hostile folklore."
-Constans' legislation against homosexuality has been cited to dispute the rumor.
+Constans was targeted with gossip over his personal life.
+Numerous ancient writers suspected him of homosexuality, perhaps because he never married.
+Aurelius Victor charged the emperor with "rabid" pederasty towards young barbarian hostages, and asserted it was a contributing factor to his unpopularity.
+Modern scholars have generally doubted the veracity of these claims, with some of them pointing to Constans' legislation against homosexuality in 342.